 This is a guest post by Isabella Biava of Boundless Roads

 Disclosure: This One Day in Bruges Belgium travel guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 I visited Bruges during a reunion with friends that I hadn’t seen for a long time, and it proved to be the perfect setting for our meetup!
 We enjoyed strolling around the colorful city, loved its historical buildings and cobblestoned roads, and made sure to try the city’s many fantastic restaurants while catching up with our lives.A UNESCO World Heritage site, this quaint little city won’t leave you disappointed.
 Although Bruges has always been a strategic commercial hub due to its proximity to the harbor, the popular town reached its apogee in the 15th century, when it became the most productive hub for luxury goods and the most important commercial city within the Burgundian Netherlands under Philip the Good.
 Artists – especially painters and architects – were attracted to the city’s vibrancy and social life, finding inspiration for their work in a city that is still known for its beauty today!